KorfLab/learning-C/README.md

 	gcc hello_world.c -o greeting
 	./greeting

+Or you can just use `a.out` for these demo programs.
+The file will be ignored by `git` because it's in the `.gitignore` file.
+Here's how I would go about compiling and running the demo programs (this only runs the program if the compiler returns 0 -- success).

+	gcc hello_world.c && ./a.out

 ## Comments ##

 There are 2 styles of comments in C, multi-line comments, and single-line comments.

 	/*
-		a multi-line comment begins with slash-star
-		and ends with star-slash
-	*/
+		A multi-line comment begins with slash-star and ends with star-slash This is useful for commenting-out large blocks of code So, use this much as you would triple-quotes in Python */

 In the classic version of C, the only kind of comments were multi-line.
 Of course, you could put them on one line.
-But now, most C-compilers also recognize single-line comments, which were introduced in C++.
+But now, most C-compilers also recognize single-line comments, which were introduced in C++ (maybe).

 	/* single-line comment the old way */
 	// single-line comment the new way